w20999hhm/musicPlayer-Mui/README.md

-A musicPlayer build by MUI and AngularJS.
+A musicPlayer build by MUI.